Camelot Group: UK development

 Camelot was formed as a consortium to bid for the National Lottery project.
 The major partners were International Computers Limited (ICL), supplying hardware, software, and systems integration expertise; Racal with responsibility for the communications network; and Cadbury Schweppes bringing experience in consumer marketing and knowledge of the world of corner-shop retailers.
 De La Rue brought knowledge of secure printing technology, and GTECH Corporation were brought in as the selected supplier of applications software.
 Staff were seconded from the partner companies, transferring to Camelot Group when the bid was won.

 Senior executives such as Tim Holley were enticed to join the project by the promise of large bonuses if the bid was successful.
 This caused embarrassment later when the incoming Labour government, in particular Chris Smith, the Culture Secretary, publicly criticised Camelot and its executives for excessively lavish salaries and bonus payments.

 The Camelot Group was awarded the National Lottery franchise in May 1994.
 It won the bid against Sir Richard Branson who proposed to create a not-for-profit structure, an idea that didn't seduce the Gambling Commission.

 The Camelot name is reflected in the actual lottery machines used in the National Lottery draw, which are named for characters, places, and objects in Arthurian Legend (Guinevere, Lancelot, Excalibur, Arthur, etc.).

 In 2004, the transnational lottery EuroMillions entered the UK lottery market.

 Camelot's third licence period started on 31 January 2009; the money given to good causes was increased, and retailers' commission increased from 5% to 6%.
-The third licence is for a ten-year period with the option to extend by a further five years.
+The third licence was for a ten-year period with the option to extend by a further five years.
 In March 2009, Camelot announced a programme of redundancies to cut costs throughout the company.

 In March 2012, the National Lottery Commission extended Camelot's Licence by four years to 2023, on condition that Camelot deliver an additional £1.7 billion in lottery funding to good causes.

 In October 2013, Camelot doubled the ticket price of its main National Lottery game, Lotto, to £2, with the aim of increasing ticket sales.
 Analysts noted that in the subsequent two-year period, funds raised for good causes by the National Lottery fell by £100 million.

-In November 2017, Nigel Railton was named CEO of the Camelot group in the midst of dramatic drops in lottery ticket sales.
-Nigel Railton had served as CEO interim since the departure of Andy Duncan in April 2017.
+In November 2017, Nigel Railton was named CEO of the Camelot group in amidst falling lottery ticket sales.
+He was previously the company's finance director, and had served as interim CEO since the departure of Andy Duncan in April 2017.

-The Watford Headquarters was previously the site of a Scammell Lorries Limited factory.
+The Watford headquarters was previously the site of a Scammell Lorries Limited factory.